Eric Herschmann: Testimony to January 6 committee

 Despite having a low profile during his time as a White House advisor, Herschmann gained greater notoriety from the June 23, 2022, fifth, January 6 committee public hearing which featured a video replay of his June 13, 2022, testimony.

 Herschmann described events leading up to the January 6 attack on the Capitol to the committee in testimony with blunt and colorful terms.

 "What they were proposing, I thought, was nuts," Herschmann said of the claims of voter fraud pushed by some of Trump's attorneys.
 "Are you out of your effing mind?
 You're completely crazy," Herschmann claims he said to Trump attorney John Eastman about the so-called Eastman memos.

 "Get a great f'ing criminal defense lawyer.
 You're going to need it," Herschmann testified he told Eastman on the phone of Eastman's plan to overturn the 2020 election results, "and then I hung up on him."
+Eastman was later charged with multiple felonies for his conduct.

 Herschmann testified that he told Assistant Attorney General Jeffrey Clark "good, effing A-hole, congratulations.
 You just admitted your first step or act you take as attorney general would be committing a felony," after learning of his plan to be installed as acting Attorney General and send out a letter to state officials with false accusations of voter fraud.
+Clark was later charged with multiple felonies in Georgia over this letter.

 Political reporters commented on the three works of art, on the wall behind Herschmann, during his virtual testimony before the congressional committee, including a baseball bat with the word "justice" printed on it, by Sebastian ErraZuriz, three chrome-colored sculptures by Tal Frank, and a painting by Rob Pruitt, that resembled an artwork featured in the erotic film Fifty Shades of Grey.

-After the testimony of Cassidy Hutchinson before the January 6 Committee, a spokesman for Herschmann claimed without evidence "that a handwritten note regarding a potential statement for then-President Donald Trump to release during the Jan.
+After the testimony of Cassidy Hutchinson before the January 6 Committee, a spokesman for Herschmann confirmed "that a handwritten note regarding a potential statement for then-President Donald Trump to release during the Jan.
 6 attack on the Capitol was written by him during a meeting at the White House that afternoon, and not by White House aide Cassidy Hutchinson."

 Trump documents investigation

 On September 19, 2022, The New York Times reported that in late 2021, Herschmann had attempted to warn President Trump of his legal exposure for possible mishandling of classified documents.
-Trump would later fall under investigation by the FBI for the issue.
+Trump would later be arrested for the issue.